 Tests have shown that applying this unique solution to Microsoft PromoteIQ’s retail media programs has delivered impressive results.
 Retail media campaigns on the Microsoft PromoteIQ platform that boost bids by keyword while targeting by category exhibit 320% higher click-through-rate (CTR) than the campaigns without boosting bids by keyword.

 Meanwhile, retailers that used the Microsoft PromoteIQ platform saw benefits from this solution by achieving 8x higher revenue per thousand impressions (RPM).

-As the advertising space and retailers continue to evolve, Microsoft PromoteIQ is committed to delivering innovative solutions based on retail shoppers’ unique behaviours that maximise revenue and sales for retailers and advertisers, whilst also creating an excellent experience for retail shoppers.
+As the advertising space and retailers continue to evolve, Microsoft PromoteIQ is committed to delivering innovative solutions based on retail shoppers’ unique behaviors that maximize revenue and sales for retailers and advertisers, while also creating an excellent experience for retail shoppers.

 If you would like to learn more, visit our website, or inquire about our solutions.